What exactly is a quota hunt?

 How do I apply for a quota hunt?

 All applications are electronically processed through GoOutdoorsTennessee.com, “TWRA On The Go” mobile app, or through any TWRA license agent.
 No mail-in applications are accepted.

 Tennessee has a priority point system in place for several of its WMA quota hunts.
 An applicant is awarded one point for each year he/she applies and is not drawn for that quota drawing, i.e., WMA Big Game, Spring Turkey WMA, etc. Applicants with the highest priority are always drawn first.

-Unless you are a Sportsman (Type 004), Lifetime License holder, or senior possessing a Type 167, the cost is $10.00 non-refundable for each permit applied for.
+Unless you are a Sportsman License holder the cost is $12.00 nonrefundable for each permit applied for.
 Example: The “Maximum Awarded Permits” for WMA Big Game is two, meaning two drawings are held for the same pool of applicants.
-You may choose to enter one drawing, you will only be eligible for one permit and the cost will be $10.00, plus any applicable fees.
-If you enter both drawings, you will be eligible for two permits and the cost will be $20.00, plus any fees.
+You may choose to enter one drawing; you will only be eligible for one permit, and the cost will be $12.00, plus any applicable fees.
+If you enter both drawings, you will be eligible for two permits, and the cost will be $24.00, plus any fees.
 You must choose the number of drawings, party information and hunt choices on one application.
-Please see the instruction sheet for the hunt you are interested in for additional information.
+Please see the application instruction sheet for the hunt you are interested in for additional information (GoOutdoorsTennessee.com).

 - Big Game: June 19 – July 24, 2019